Matt Morgan: Fortune (2010–2011)

-On the edition of August 12 of Impact!
+On the August 12 episode of Impact!
 Morgan joined Ric Flair's Fortune (originally spelled Fourtune) stable, as he, A.J.
 Styles, Kazarian, Robert Roode, James Storm and Douglas Williams attacked EV 2.0, a stable consisting of former Extreme Championship Wrestling performers.
-At Bound for Glory Morgan, Styles, Kazarian, Roode and Storm were defeated in a Lethal Lockdown match by EV 2.0 members Tommy Dreamer, Raven, Rhino, Sabu and Stevie Richards.
+At Bound for Glory on October 10, Morgan, Styles, Kazarian, Roode and Storm were defeated in a Lethal Lockdown match by EV 2.0 members Tommy Dreamer, Raven, Rhino, Sabu and Stevie Richards.
 On the following edition of Impact!
 Fortune formed an alliance with Hulk Hogan's and Eric Bischoff's new stable, Immortal.
-However, Morgan would be kicked out of Fortune after he faced Jeff Hardy for the TNA World Heavyweight Championship, turning him into a fan favorite.
-He would have two titles matches at Turning Point and Final Resolution, but he lost both times.
+However, Morgan would be kicked out of Fortune after he faced Jeff Hardy for the TNA World Heavyweight Championship, turning him into a face.
+He would have two titles matches at Turning Point on November 7 and Final Resolution on December 5, but he lost both times.

-At Genesis Morgan was defeated by Mr. Anderson in a number one contender's match.
-On the edition of February 10 of Impact!, Morgan received a shot at Anderson's TNA World Heavyweight Championship, but was defeated following interference from the returning Hernandez, who made his first TNA appearance in over six months.
-On the edition of March 3 of Impact!
+At Genesis on January 9, 2011, Morgan was defeated by Mr. Anderson in a number one contender's match.
+On the February 10 episode of Impact!, Morgan received a shot at Anderson's TNA World Heavyweight Championship, but was defeated following interference from the returning Hernandez, who made his first TNA appearance in over six months.
+On the March 3 episode of Impact!
 Morgan defeated Hernandez via disqualification.
 On March 13 at Victory Road, Hernandez defeated Morgan in a First Blood match, after using fake blood on him, following a distraction from a planted fan, later identified as Anarquia, the newest member of Hernandez's Mexican America stable.
 On April 17 at Lockdown, Morgan defeated Hernandez in a steel cage match to win the feud.
 With his feud with Hernandez behind him, Morgan announced his intention of going for the TNA World Heavyweight Championship on the following edition of Impact!, but was interrupted by Scott Steiner who claimed to be next in line for the shot, before laying Morgan out with a low blow.
 On June 12 at Slammiversary IX, Morgan defeated Steiner in a singles match.
 Later that month, Morgan entered the Bound for Glory Series to determine a number one contender for the TNA World Heavyweight Championship.
-On the edition of July 21 of Impact Wrestling, Morgan won a four-man ladder match to climb to number three spot in the tournament's rankings, however, just four days later it was reported that Morgan had torn his pectoral muscle, which would sideline him for six weeks, ending his participation in the tournament.
+On the July 21 episode of Impact Wrestling, Morgan won a four-man ladder match to climb to number three spot in the tournament's rankings, however, just four days later it was reported that Morgan had torn his pectoral muscle, which would sideline him for six weeks, ending his participation in the tournament.
 Over the following weeks, Morgan was on commentary for the Bound for Glory Series matches.
 On August 29 it was reported that Morgan had been cleared to return to the ring.